chenzhe142/front-end-engineer-interview-questions/README.md

 - [The javascript event loop: explained](http://blog.carbonfive.com/2013/10/27/the-javascript-event-loop-explained/)

-### - Non-blocking javascript: we know that browser is single-threaded, and other tasks will be blocked if one task is not yet finished. how would you solve thise issue?
+### - Non-blocking javascript: we know that browser is single-threaded, and other tasks will be blocked if one task is not yet finished. how would you solve this issue?

 1. Service Worker - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)